GsusZharir/javaacademygit/README.md

 # javaacademygit
-Ths repository created for the Java Academy people
+Ths repository created for the Java Academy people.
+It was nice to be here.